CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

 ## Summary

-In this exercise, you have created a SMB network share on the VM, changed MSSQLSERVER service to run under sqlmiuser account, created a backup of the WideWorldImporters database, retrieved SQL MI and SQL Server 2022 VM connection information, created and ran an online data migration project, performed migration cutover and verified database and transaction log migration.
+In this exercise, you have created an SMB network share on the VM, changed the MSSQLSERVER service to run under the sqlmiuser account, created a backup of the WideWorldImporters database, retrieved SQL MI and SQL Server 2022 VM connection information, created and ran an online data migration project, performed migration cutover, and verified database and transaction log migration.

 ### You have successfully completed the exercise.
 Please click on **Next >>** to continue to the next exercise.